The Things You Can’t Miss in Rotorua!

 As cliche as it sounds, Rotorua really is a hotbed for geothermal activity in New Zealand.
 Colourful pools, silica terraces, steamy lakes, geysers and more can be found in various different locations in Rotorua.
 For vibrant colourful and steamy lakes, visit Wai-O-Tapu, while Te Puia has the largest and most impressive geyser in the area.
 Otherwise, there are plenty of free geothermal attractions for your dose of steamy lakes and bubbling mud, such as Kuirau Park and the bubbling mud pools just outside of Wai-O-Tapu.
 For more ideas, take a look at 5 Insane Geothermal Parks in New Zealand You Won’t Believe Exist.

-Location: Wai-O-Tapu is 53km from Rotorua along State Highway 5.
+Location: Wai-O-Tapu is 53km (33 miles) from Rotorua along State Highway 5.
 Te Puia is on Hemo Road in Rotorua.
 Kuirau Park is in Rotorua city centre.

 2. Relax in a Natural Hot Pool

 On the subject of geothermal activity, Rotorua is the place to be for unwinding in a naturally heated hot pool.
 Choose from the convenience of the Polynesian Spa in Rotorua city centre overlooking Lake Rotorua or the super affordable Waikite Valley Thermal Pools nestled in native bush.
 For those of you feeling more adventurous, seek out the free natural hot pools spots like Kerosene Creek or the Wai-O-Tapu “secret spot”.
 We list those ones for you in 5 Free Natural Hot Pools in Rotorua.

 Location: Polynesian Spa is Hinemoa Street, Rotorua.
 Waikite Valley is 30 minutes from Rotorua on the Waikite Valley turn-off on State Highway 5.